Making a Unified Communications Business Case: 6 Essential Benefits

 - Reduced IT personnel needed to manage cloud services.

-- Presence of instant messaging reduces the instance of “phone tag”
+- The presence of instant messaging reduces the instance of “phone tag.”

 While the initial costs of unified communications may seem daunting, it is important to remember what the service provides a business.
 Your business can use the services provided to effectively cut costs and gain revenue through increased productivity and decreased need for staff or technological replacements.